 But today I’m tired.
 I’m not the girl I was three years ago.

 But I am the girl who has lived out the realities of following the head of God; it’s not always easy.
-It’s real and it’s messy.
-And it’s not all, “date nights and roses”, its commitment and perseverance.
+It’s real, and it’s messy.
+And it’s not all, “date nights and roses,” its commitment and perseverance.
 Its faithfulness.
 It’s doing hard things when no one’s watching.
 It’s being inconvenienced at the highest level of what our flesh wants to do.
 And it’s a relentless pursuit of Him even when your realities don’t look very pretty.

 I guess it’s kind of like marriage.

 That analogy makes my feeble human mind understand the beauty.
 Because like my relationship with God, I am also not the same girl my husband met almost 12 years ago at 20 years old.
 I’ve been through a lot of life.
 “We’ve” been through a lot of life.
-Just because my husband and I aren’t in a place of doing grandiose gestures daily like we did in the beginning, does not in any way mean we aren’t in love.
+Just because my husband and I aren’t in a place of making grandiose gestures daily as we did in the beginning, does not in any way mean we aren’t in love.
 I can honestly say we are more in love now.
 Our love has stood the test of years together.
 It preservers through the trials and stressors of the daily “real life” that isn’t glamorous or beautiful.
 But, we wake up choosing to love each other every day and do it all over again.

 Related Post: 6 Keys To A Healthy Relationship

-I see that my relationship with God isn’t always an over the top love affair.
-But, sometimes it’s choosing Him daily through obedience.
+I see that my relationship with God isn’t always an over-the-top love affair.
+But, sometimes, it’s choosing Him daily through obedience.
 It’s reading His word when I can’t keep my eyes open at night.
 It’s trusting His will and His sovereign goodness even when my situation tells me otherwise.
-When I had this realization; I could finally comprehend what a beautiful love it is.
+When I had this realization, I could finally comprehend what a beautiful love it is.
 A love that is unchanging despite my daily circumstances.
 Is the romance there like it was?
 Not like it was, but I’m okay with that!

-Like my marriage, time has shown me that the love is true and the Bible tells me that these tired bones will be restored.
+Like my marriage, the time has shown me that love is true, and the Bible tells me that these tired bones will be restored.
 It’s just a season.
-It’s a beautiful season because I know how much I love the Lord without the “date nights and roses“.
+It’s a beautiful season because I know how much I love the Lord without the “date nights and roses.”
 Even without the romance, my faithfulness is unwavering for a God that I want to spend the rest of my life being faithful to.
 A God that is worth my praise, despite my circumstances or feelings.